Marvel and DC have gained a lot of new fans with their increased cinematic presence, meaning a boost to the comic book industry as a whole.

-If you want to read comics online, comiXology is tough to beat.
+If you want to read comics online, ComiXology is tough to beat.
 It’s primarily an online comic shop (and one of the best apps for digital comics), so most issues cost money.
-But there’s a large, frequently updated collection of free comics as well.
+But there’s a large, frequently updated collection of free issues available as well.

-In addition to Marvel, DC, Dark Horse, and other big-name publishers, you’ll find manga, independent releases, and issues from smaller publishers.
+In addition to Marvel, DC, Dark Horse, and other industry giants, you’ll find manga, independent releases, and issues from smaller publishers.
 If you find a series you like, you’ll probably have to pay for the rest of it.
-But the mobile app provides a great reading experience, so it may be worth it.
+But the mobile app provides a great reading experience, so it may be worth the money.

-You won’t find the big names here: Marvel and DC are absent from the list of publishers on DriveThru.
+You won’t find the big two here: Marvel and DC are absent from the list of publishers on DriveThru.

 The filters in the search menu on DriveThru can be used to browse genres, formats, publishers, and prices.
 Use them to narrow down the selection of comics and start exploring.
 It’s hard to know what you’ll find here, but DriveThru is always a good place to read free comics online.

-You might not think of Amazon as a good bet for free comic books online.
+You might not think of Amazon as a good bet for finding free comic books.
 But there’s a surprising amount of free content available if you know where to look.
-A good place to start is the Comics & Graphic Novels Best Sellers list.
+A good place to start is the Comics and Graphic Novels Best Sellers list.
 Click Top 100 Free to see the most popular free titles available for download.

-You can also filter the list by genre on the left, helping you find the comics you’re interested in.
+You can also filter the list by genre on the left of the screen, helping you find the comics you’re interested in.
 The list is updated hourly, so check back regularly for new titles.

-This award-winning independent comic has been running since the late 1970s.
+Elfquest is an award-winning independent comic that has been running since the late 1970s.
 Every issue released before 2014 is available for free on its website.
 If you like sprawling fantasy worlds, this is for you.
 There are several series available that detail the adventures of different characters and story arcs.

-The Internet Archive has thousands of free graphic novels and comics available online.
-There aren’t many mainstream issues here, but you can find some gems (especially if you enjoy manga).
+The Internet Archive has thousands of free graphic novels and comics listed.
+There aren’t many mainstream issues here, but you can find some gems, especially if you enjoy manga.
 Unfortunately, this repository can be very difficult to navigate.

-Because of the huge amount of material and inconsistent labeling, searching for the name of a comic or a character is probably your best bet.
-But if you’re just getting into comic books and you want to see what’s out there, away from the mainstream, scrolling through the Archive and clicking on a few random comics might be a good tactic.
+Nonetheless, if you’re just getting into comic books and you want to see what’s available outside the mainstream, scrolling through the The Internet Archive and clicking on a few random comics is a good tactic.

 Start Reading Comics Online for Free Now!

-The sites listed above let you read comics online for free.
-Free comics online let you jump into the world of comics, revisit your favorites, and get a glimpse into the past to see what the Golden Age of comics was like.
+The sites listed above all let you read comics online for free.
+And they will allow you to revisit your favorites, explore the works of different publishers and creative teams, and get a glimpse into the past to see what the Golden Age of comics was like.
+All for free.

 Image Credits: Evart/Shutterstock